VersusCenter

 Cons

-• Heavier weight distribution in one hand when carried by handle
+• Uneven weight distribution can strain one shoulder if carried by strap alone

 It's a tie

-Neither is universally better; the choice depends entirely on your intended use and priorities.
+Neither is universally better; the choice depends entirely on your intended use, duration, and activity level.

 Backpack